CDRT/docs/bios/settings/thinkpad/startup.md

 7. ON-PREMISE
 8. Other CD
 9. Other HDD

+!> LENOVO CLOUD and ON-PREMISE may not be available on all models.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|